osamuaoki/osamu-utils/README.md

 * [debian-testing-amd64-netinst.iso](https://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/amd64/iso-cd/) typical 350 MB testing
 * [debian-10.4.0-amd64-netinst.iso](https://www.debian.org/CD/netinst/) typical 340 MB stable

-Get a USB memory and plug it in tp an pre-existing system.
+Get a USB memory and plug it in to an pre-existing system.
 If auto mounted by the Desktop system, unmount it to be sure but keep it device accessible.
 (On pre-existing system):